 Oh, hello there!

-Whether you change it before leaving, upon arrival or just withdraw from a local ATM, you, first might have to pay extra due to bank fee or just exchange rates, and second you might struggle using it here.
+It is actually quite easy to get change/Swedish kroner, but I’d say, don’t get it!
+Usually the fees are quite important and the problem you will probably have is that you might struggle using it.
 Yes, as weird as it sounds, there is an extensive number of places not accepting cash.
 Everything can be paid by card, so why bother carrying cash around?

-Sweden is an expensive country, yes.
-But it doesn’t mean that you need to pay for everything you want to do.
-In fact, many museums (for example) are free, you can also plan ahead your trip and book online, which gives a number of discounts.
+Sweden is an expensive country, true.
+I wrote about it just here.
+But it doesn’t mean that you need to pay for everything you do.
+In fact, many museums (for example) are free.
+You can also plan ahead your trip and book online visits or excursions.
+This way you can get a number of discounts.
 Same, if you are a student, there are a lot of discounts available for you, so just remember to take your student card with you!

-I hope this article can be useful for your next trip and if you need further advice or tips, feel free to ask in the comments here below!
+I hope this article can be useful for your next trip.
+If you need further advice or tips, feel free to ask in the comments here below!